 Romantic love for the person you're going to marry is the best feeling in the world.
 Still, the honeymoon euphoria may be followed by disappointment and festering resentment if you don't put in the work to give your marriage a chance of being long-term, strong, and happy.

-Premarital counseling will help you to have realistic expectations.
-It'll teach you the life skills you need to survive the random blows and painful situations that are a part of any life and can push even the happiest marriage to the brink of divorce.
+Premarital counseling may help you to have realistic expectations.
+It can teach you the life skills you need to survive the random blows and painful situations that are a part of most lives and can push even the happiest marriage to the brink of divorce.

 Premarital education is an investment in love.
-If a couple is determined to make this union last, they will have no problem showing this type of commitment early on, even in education.
+If a couple is determined to make their union last, they will likely have no problem showing this type of commitment early on, making time to learn more about each other and how they want their marriage to look.

-Finally, a quote from Robert C. Dodds, the American counselor and religious cleric, "The goal in marriage is not to think alike, but to think together."
+Consider getting ready for your marriage by getting some premarital education.
+As Robert C. Dodds, an American counselor and religious cleric, states, "The goal in marriage is not to think alike, but to think together."